Edward Higgins (Confederate general)

-Edward Higgins (1821 – January 31, 1875) was a Confederate States Army brigadier general during the American Civil War.
+Edward Higgins (c.
+1821 – January 31, 1875) was a Confederate States Army brigadier general during the American Civil War.
 Before the war, he spent almost 20 years in the United States Navy and 7 years as a merchant steamship agent.
 After the war, he was an insurance and import sales agent at Norfolk, Virginia and from 1872 to 1875 was an agent for the Pacific Mail Steamship Company.

 Early life

 Edward Higgins was born in 1821 in Norfolk, Virginia.
 At a young age, he moved to Louisiana and lived with an uncle.
 He was appointed a midshipman in the U.S. Navy on January 23, 1836.
 He was promoted to passed midshipman on July 1, 1842, to master on May 30, 1849, and to lieutenant on August 24, 1849.
 Higgins also served in the Mexican-American War.
 He resigned from the U.S. Navy in 1854 and became a steamship agent in the mail service between New York City and New Orleans, Louisiana.